python/cpython/Doc/library/tix.rst

    The `ExFileSelectBox
    <http://tix.sourceforge.net/dist/current/man/html/TixCmd/tixExFileSelectBox.htm>`_
    widget is usually embedded in a tixExFileSelectDialog widget.
-It provides an convenient method for the user to select files.
+It provides a convenient method for the user to select files.
 The style of the :class:`ExFileSelectBox` widget is very similar to the standard file dialog on MS Windows 3.1.